 - Familiarity with manufacturing and related production processes

 - Experience with materials characterization techniques

 - Experience with process control concepts and techniques

-The Metallurgy and Materials Joining Department is the principal organization for metallurgical and joining research and engineering support throughout the Laboratories.
-Expertise covers a broad range of experimental and predictive capabilities that apply fundamental process, physical and mechanical metallurgy principles.
+The Metallurgy and Materials Joining Department is the principal organization for metallurgical and joining engineering and research support throughout the Laboratories.
+We cover a broad range of experimental and predictive capabilities that apply fundamental process, physical and mechanical metallurgy principles.
 Specific technical areas include welding and soldering, special brazing and diffusion bonding, and mechanical behavior.
 The scientific focus is on materials structures, properties, performance and reliability.
-Staff supports a variety of national security programs and is highly engaged in providing collaborative, innovative materials science and systems-based engineering solutions.
+We support a variety of national security programs and is highly engaged in providing collaborative and creative materials science and systems-based engineering solutions.